 Newborn babies are immune to many diseases because they have antibodies from their mothers.
 However, this immunity goes away during their first year of life.
 This means they need to be vaccinated against diseases they might catch.

 As you get older, protection from some childhood vaccines can wear off.
 Also, your immune system tends to weaken over time, putting you at higher risk of certain infectious diseases.
 Free vaccination is offered for people from 65 years old onwards to protect you against serious diseases such as influenza, shingles, tetanus and diphtheria.
 Read more about immunisation for older adults.

 |Why do pregnant women need to be vaccinated?

 During pregnancy, it is important you are protected against infections and illnesses that can be harmful to you and your baby.
+Some illnesses, such as the flu, are especially dangerous for pregnant women.
+Some illnesses such as whooping cough are especially dangerous for newborn babies who may catch the infection from their mothers.
 Vaccination is an effective way to protect yourself and your baby.

 Who else needs to be vaccinated?